 Today this craft has virtually disappeared and is only practiced by a few enthusiasts who thus offer a second life to the common demonetized coins.

 The KEOS are therefore seductive and original costume jewelry made from coins from all over the world, and in particular from those that have been removed from circulation.
 The cutting, which is entirely done by hand, requires a great dexterity and a prolonged concentration.
-This technique allows revealing and highlighting the magnificent motives struck on these coins, real miniature works of art.
+This technique allows revealing and highlighting the magnificent motives minted on these coins, real miniature works of art.